비발디-브라우저-로고

 The more you use the internet, the more you realize the shortcomings of the Vivaldi browser.

-Aside from that, the interface itself isn’t bad, as the web browser wraps around the entire screen, but if you like things to be clean or simple, you might be disappointed.
+Aside from that, the interface itself isn’t bad, as the web browser is designed to wrap around the entire screen, but if you like things to be clean or simple, you might be disappointed.

 It’s undervalued, that’s for sure.
 A web browser that should definitely be mentioned a lot more than it is…